iamcal/wow-ComboMeal/README.md

 These icons are _not_ ability buttons - they cannot be clicked.
 Set up your keybinds however you normally would - this addon is just to help you monitor rotation and cooldowns.

-## TODO

-* Check KS is working correctly (I don't yet have it on my 64 rogue)
-* Add Redirect to the second row
-* Allow customization of the overlay (keybind) text.
-These are currently hard-coded.
-* Correctly advise SnD when there are combo points on old targets
-* Add option for Rupture (always, never, grouped, bleed-debuff'd targets)
-* Suggest SnD while out of range (if appropriate)